 - For women at increased breast cancer risk

-Some fibroadenomas are too small to be felt and can be seen only under the microscope, but some are several inches across.
+Some fibroadenomas are too small to be felt and can be seen only when the breast tissue is removed and examined under a microscope, but some are several inches across.
 They tend to be round and have borders that are distinct from the surrounding breast tissue.
 They often feel like a marble within the breast.
 You can move them under the skin and they are usually firm and not tender.
-Some women have only one fibroadenoma, but others may have many.
+A woman can have one or many fibroadenomas.

-Fibroadenomas can be diagnosed by fine needle aspiration (FNA) or core needle biopsy.
+Some fibroadenomas can be felt, but some are only found on an imaging test (like a mammogram).
+A biopsy (removing tissue to be checked under a microscope) is needed to know if a tumor is a fibroadenoma.
 Most fibroadenomas look the same all over when seen under a microscope and are called simple fibroadenomas.
-But some fibroadenomas contain other components (macrocysts, sclerosing adenosis, calcifications, or apocrine changes).
+But some fibroadenomas contain other components (such as macrocysts, sclerosing adenosis, or mineral deposits).
 These are called complex fibroadenomas.

 Many doctors recommend removing fibroadenomas, especially if they keep growing or if they change the shape of the breast.
 Sometimes (especially in middle-aged or elderly women) these tumors stop growing or even shrink on their own, without any treatment.
 In this case, as long as the doctors are certain the masses are really fibroadenomas and not breast cancer, they may be left in place and watched to be sure they don’t grow.
 This approach is useful for women with many fibroadenomas that are not growing.
 In such cases, removing them all might mean removing a lot of nearby normal breast tissue, causing scarring that would change the shape and texture of the breast.
 This could also make future physical exams and mammograms harder to interpret.

-It is important for women who have fibroadenomas that have not been removed to have breast exams regularly to make sure they are not growing.
+It’s important for women who have fibroadenomas have breast exams regularly to make sure they are not growing.